siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-10-19-advantages-of-using-lxc-containers-in-proxmox.md

     - proxmox
     - virtualization
 ---
 Proxmox Virtual Environment (VE) is a powerful open-source platform that combines virtualization technologies, allowing users to manage both virtual machines (VMs) and Linux Containers (LXC).
 Among these, LXC containers have gained popularity due to their lightweight nature and efficient resource management.
-This blog post explores the numerous advantages of using LXC containers in <a href="https://www.siberoloji.com/proxmox-must-know-powerful-open-source-virtualization-solution/" target="_blank" rel="noopener" title="Proxmox: Must Know Powerful Open-Source Virtualization Solution">Proxmox</a>, highlighting their benefits in various scenarios.
+This article explores the numerous advantages of using LXC containers in <a href="https://www.siberoloji.com/proxmox-must-know-powerful-open-source-virtualization-solution/" target="_blank" rel="noopener" title="Proxmox: Must Know Powerful Open-Source Virtualization Solution">Proxmox</a>, highlighting their benefits in various scenarios.

 Understanding LXC Containers